Free-Macrame-Patterns.com Logo

 First Row

-Step 1: Mentally number the cords, moving from left to right.
+Step 1: Mentally number the cords from left to right.

-Third Row Step 5: Repeat the steps above to make additional rows.
+Third Row Step 5: Repeat step 2 to make additional rows, alternating the cords each time.

 Have any comments about the Sailors Knot?
 Contact Me.